- Irrigation Schedule Overview

 For projects that include more than one point of connection (POC), you can also create an Irrigation Schedule that only includes equipment that is connected to a given POC.
 For more information, see our Limiting the Irrigation Schedule to a Specific POC documentation page.

 Change Irrigation Schedule Column Widths

 You can easily change the widths of your Irrigation Schedule columns using the AutoCAD Block Editor.
-However, you can only adjust the column widths of a schedule you've placed as a table in the Destination section of the Irrigation Schedule dialog box.
+However, you can only adjust the column widths of a schedule you've placed as a table.

 Critical Analysis is a report placed into your drawing that gives you the same information that was displayed after sizing the mainline.
 The Critical Analysis will indicate the POC number, the Flow Available, the Pressure Available, and a Design Analysis of the Maximum Station Flow, with the Residual (or leftover) Flow, the pressure loss to provide the Critical Station (most demanding valve), and the Residual (leftover) Pressure.